HarshineeSriram/Image-Content-Filtration/README.md

 The dataset this deep learning tool was trained on was curated personally to make sure there were no images that were wrongly categorized or duplicates.
-The constituents of the dataset is as
-follows: Train Set (3262 questionable images and 3132 safe images), Validation Set (1089 questionable images and 1048 safe images), and Test Set (2127 images).
+The constituents of the dataset are: follows Train Set (3262 questionable images and 3132 safe images), Validation Set (1089 questionable images and 1048 safe images), and Test Set (2127 images).

 ## Sources for the images

-One of sources for questionable media content was [this GitHub repository][].
-Other than that, popular websites such as [Imgur][] and [Reddit][] were also referred to in order to find different forms of visual content that would adhere to either categories.For safe images, one of the primary sources was [Lorem Picsum][].
+One of the sources for questionable media content was [this GitHub repository][].
+Other than that, popular websites such as [Imgur][] and [Reddit][] was also referred to find different forms of visual content that would adhere to either category.For safe images, one of the primary sources was [Lorem Picsum][].
 Apart from that, websites such as [Shutterstock][] and [Flickr][] were also referred to.